-As requested by the Administration, both the House and Senate would appropriate \$101 million to the General and Special Risk Program Account for the subsidy cost of the housing programs insured under these accounts.
-These subsidies would provide up to \$21 billion in loans.
-Both bills would appropriate up to \$50 million for direct loans involving the sale of HUD-owned multifamily properties which were formerly insured under the General Insurance or Special Risk Insurance funds.
-Both bills would appropriate \$144 million for the administrative contract expenses of the General and Special Risk Insurance funds, but the House would transfer \$33.5 million to the Working Capital Fund for the development and maintenance of information technology systems.
+P.L.
+106-377 appropriates \$101 million to the General and Special Risk Program Account to subsidize insurance costs in these housing programs.
+These subsidies would permit up to \$21 billion in loans.
+An appropriation of up to \$50 million would be provided for direct loans involving the sale of HUD-owned multifamily properties which were formerly insured under the General Insurance or Special Risk Insurance funds.
+An appropriation of \$144 million is provided for the administrative contract expenses of the General and Special Risk Insurance funds, with \$33.5 million transferred to the Working Capital Fund for the development and maintenance of information technology systems.